scrapinghub/web-poet/docs/advanced/additional-requests.rst

 For frameworks that implement and use **web-poet**, exceptions that ocurred when handling the additional requests like `connection errors`, `time outs`, `TLS errors`, etc should be replaced by :class:`web_poet.exceptions.http.HttpRequestError` by raising it explicitly.

-For responses that are successful but don't have a ``200`` **status code**, this exception shouldn't be raised at all.
-Instead, the :class:`~.HttpResponse` should simply reflect the response contents as is.
+For responses that are not really errors like in the 100-3xx status code range, this exception shouldn't be raised at all.
+However, for responses with status codes in the 400-5xx range, the implementing framework should properly raise the exception.

 This is to ensure that Page Objects having additional requests using the :class:`~.HttpClient` is able to work in any type of HTTP downloader implementation.